 Thor Hushovd is considered the greatest Norwegian cyclist of all time.
 Among his merits are winning The UCI Road World Championship and several stages of the Tour de France.
-He takes a rare break to talk about his preferred rides all over Norway that feature what he loves the most: untouched nature.
+Here, he takes a rare break to talk about his preferred road rides in Norwegian nature.

 “In Norway, there are sometimes long distances between services.
-But that’s part of the charm, and makes the trip all the more rewarding.
-A combination of good planning and local expertise is the key to eating and sleeping well at the end of the day”.
+But that’s part of the charm and makes the trip all the more rewarding.
+A combination of good planning and local expertise is the key to eating and sleeping well at the end of the day.”

 How accommodating are Norwegians?

-“In the countryside of Norway, you can ring almost any doorbell for help, and coffee will be served immediately”.
+“In the countryside of Norway, you can ring almost any doorbell for help, and coffee will be served immediately.”
 Hushovd points out that most Norwegians have a welcoming attitude towards cyclists, since this type of transportation has become a rising trend in Norway.

 “First and foremost, cycling should be fun.
 In Norway, there are many opportunities to have a good time when planning ahead.
 After all, most cyclists are performing on a hobby level.”

 When will you bring your family with you on the road?

 “Well, my eldest child just learned to handle a bicycle without stabilizers, so I believe there will be many opportunities for us to cycle Norway in the near future.”

 “My personal favourite and a refreshingly different and scenic ride across the mountains in Southern Norway”, Hushovd says.

 Suleskarvegen is the highest road connection in the southwest and takes you from Suleskar in Sirdal to Brokke in Setesdal, across the mountains to Dalen in Telemark, before it ends up in the village Høydalsmo.